fahid99/One-Time-Pad-Cryptography-Algorithm/README.md

   - decrypt() has two parameters: ciphertext and key.
 You use the same key used to encrypt the cleartext to decrypt the ciphertext.
 You return the cleartext.
     - When using decrypt(), make sure when passing in the binary representation of the parameter ciphertext to remove the character 'b' so Python doesn't think you're trying to pass in a character literal.

+# RSA Encryption Algorithm
+There are two functions within this code: encrypt(), decrypt(), and generateKeys().

-This algorithm was created as a way to express my own idea of how to implement the one time pad cipher.
-Per basic cryptographic safety standards, don't use this to actually encrypt meaningful data... unless you really want to.
+These algorithms were created as a way to express my own ideas of how to implement the one time pad cipher and RSA encryption algorithm.
+Per basic cryptographic safety standards, don't use these files to actually encrypt meaningful data... unless you really want to.

 # Special shoutout to my pals, Charan R, Varun R, and Micheal B for helping me with my debugging questions.